 This monday, I got out of a failed relationship.
 Well actually the girl never went out with me, which is the main thing that failed.
-She said sex would destroy our friendship and then was interrupted by her phone.
-I assumed her full sentence would've been "... destroy our friendship and build a romance in its place," so I touched her leg.
-But I was wrong; she recoiled and said she wouldn't date me if I was the last man on earth*.
+She said sex would destroy our friendship.
+"And build a relationship in its place?"
+I asked.
+She looked frustrated and said she wouldn't date me if I was the last man on earth*.
 (I'm paraphrasing, because her full remark was a description of the deaths of every other man on earth too graphic to write here.)

 The next day, she died.
 The doctor said she'd overdosed on substances that simulate cocaine side-effects.
 I'd known about her side-effect addiction; she thought side effects are the best part of drugs because they affirm drugs' pleasure if you're willing to suffer them.
 I thought she'd pull out in time.
 She hadn't.
 At the funeral, I thought of all the things I wanted to tell her but couldn't, because the line to the casket was too long and I had to go to the bathroom.